tremor-rs/tremor-www/src/pages/rfcs/0006-plugin-development-kit.md

 ## Rationale and Alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-The simple alternative to a PDK, is to internalize every artefact explicitly.
+The alternative to a PDK, is to internalize every artefact explicitly.
 This limits scalability and effectivness and is not tenable in the medium to long-term.

 Another alternative is enhance Tremor so that plugins can be 'soft coded' through a DSL.
 This may require extending existing languages, adding new DSLs and other changes to the Tremor runtime.
 For some artefacts, such as codecs, or pre and post processors, this may be worth investigating.
 However, performance critical regions of the tremor runtime may limit the applicability of 'soft coded' plugins until the runtime evolves suitable APIs, facilities and development tooling.